-Jessica Bruen is a multidisciplinary artist based in Sligo.
-They are currently pursuing a Masters in Creative Practice as Research at IT Sligo.
-Their main focus is performance, writing and costuming.
+Jessica Bruen (They/ Them) is a multidisciplinary artist based in Sligo.
+They hold a Masters in Creative Practice as Research at IT Sligo.
+Their main focus is performance, writing, and costuming.

 They have worked with Blue Raincoat Theatre, The Abbey and co- directed the opening musical review for the Where We Are Now festival 2018.
 They emphasize the ethereal in the every day and finding ways to incorporate performativity into each aspect of life.

-Elizabeth is a passionate actress, writer and director of theatre, film and artistic ventures.
+Elizabeth Flaherty (She/Her) is a passionate actor, writer, and director of theatre, film, and artistic ventures.